dboulytchev/miniKanren-coq/README.md

 - OperationalSemSLD.v -- operational semantics for the SLD search (with cuts)
 - OpSemSLDSoundness.v -- soundness of the SLD search (with cuts)

-Folder 'extracted' contains reference interpreters:
+The folder 'extracted' contains reference interpreters:

-- interpreter.hs -- code extracted from interleaving search semantics (from OperationalSem.v)
+- interpreter.hs -- the code extracted from interleaving search semantics (from OperationalSem.v)
-- interpreter_wrapped.hs -- code from interpreter_wrapped.hs appended with primitives for more convenient use and some tests
+- interpreter_wrapped.hs -- the code from interpreter_wrapped.hs appended with primitives for more convenient use and some tests
-- sld_interpreter.hs -- code extracted from interleaving search semantics (from OperationalSem.v)
+- sld_interpreter.hs -- the code extracted from interleaving search semantics (from OperationalSem.v)
-- sld_interpreter_wrapped.hs -- code from sld_interpreter_wrapped.hs appended with primitives for more convenient use (including the Prolog to MiniKanren translation) and some tests
+- sld_interpreter_wrapped.hs -- the code from sld_interpreter_wrapped.hs appended with primitives for more convenient use (including the Prolog to MiniKanren translation) and some tests